 No matter where you go in Chicago, you’ll find a diverse selection of places to eat and drink in every corner of our city.
-These neighborhoods in particular have established themselves as foodie favorites, with new, buzz-worthy restaurants and bars popping up every day.
+These vibrant neighborhoods in particular have established themselves as foodie favorites, with new, buzz-worthy restaurants and bars popping up every day.

 Need a tour guide?
 We’ve rounded up some of Chicago’s most restaurant-centric areas and (most importantly) where to eat in all of them.
-One tip — make your reservations ahead of time.

 Get a taste of the trend-setting West Loop